poeticinjustice/connect-corgs/README.md

 - The reset button is currently using reload function.
 I would like to use an initialization function that resets all global variables and removes classes while also creating a temporary class that pops the dogs off to go herd sheep.
 Can’t keep corgis in boxes for too long.
 - More animation and letting users choose other options.
 Though seriously, who doesn’t want to see a puppy’s face or a heart shaped but that says I <3 u.
 I mean, the “I” is even shaped like a bone.
 Also, I’m comfortable with my maturity, among other things.
 - Touch controls and full responsiveness so that the game could be played on phones/tablets.
+- It would be nice if the circle didn’t disappear when a dog falls.
+Maybe the classes could   be layered or the circle could fade out while the corgi chip fell into place.

 That’s it for now.
 I’m going to add a farm background with sheep.
 I want to find a gif that moves and makes my site look that much cooler, but relevance is important and I suspect that I won’t find an appropriate gif or movie file in time.